raystack/firehose/docs/reference/metrics.md

 ## Type Details

-Collection of all the generic configurations in a firehose.
+Collection of all the generic configurations in a Firehose.

 ### `Sink`

-* The type of sink of the firehose.
+* The type of sink of the Firehose.
 It could be 'log', 'HTTP', 'DB', 'redis', 'influx' or 'Elasticsearch'

 ### `Team`

-* Team who has the ownership for the given firehose.
+* Team who has the ownership for the given Firehose.

 ### `Proto Schema`

-* The proto class used for creating the firehose
+* The proto class used for creating the Firehose

 ### `Stream`